 This increased efficiency leads to less risk for the project owner and frees up a lot of their valuable time.
 Tasks such as paperwork, document management for submittal, and being the “middleman” between involved parties are all off of the owner’s plate.
 These are also tasks that take up a lot of time, but do not necessarily have a huge effect on the construction projects, so it means that the owner’s time is open to focus on tasks that are more important.
 This does not erode the owner’s control of the project– rather, the design build process simply makes it easier to delegate these sorts of jobs.

 Design Build Team

 The design build team does have a structure that is unique to this particular construction process.
 Not all teams will be set up the same way– in fact, for construction processes that require more than one contract, teams may be larger or more segmented, and communication does not flow as well as within a design build team.

-With most construction methods, the project owner might have several points of contact throughout the duration of the project.
-However, with design build, the owner only has one person who will be their point of contact.
+With most construction projects, the project owner might have several points of contact throughout the duration of the project.
+However, with the design build method, the owner only has one person who will be their point of contact.
 That person is akin to a manager, from a flowchart perspective.
 This person is a representative of the design build firm.
 This person, and the firm itself, must work to represent the best interests of the owner while on the job, and must also be able to work collaboratively with all of the other parties or contractors that are involved.
 Typically, the design build firm is responsible for hiring, coordinating things, and holding the contracts with other firms– plus, they are responsible for dealing with issues when and if they arise.